Pope John XXI

 Pope John XXI (Ioannes XXI, Giovanni XXI, João XXI; c.
 1215 – 20 May 1277), born Pedro Julião (Petrus Iulianus), was head of the Catholic Church and ruler of the Papal States from 8 September 1276 to his death in May 1277.
-He is the only ethnically Portuguese pope in history.
+He is the only Portuguese pope in history.
 (Note: Pope Damasus I was born in what is today Portugal, but isn't considered Portuguese.)
 He is sometimes identified with the logician and herbalist Peter of Spain (Petrus Hispanus; Pedro Hispano), which would make him the only pope to have been a physician.

 Early life

 Pedro Julião was born in Lisbon between 1210 and 1220 to Julião Pais and Mor Mendes.
 His father was chancellor of Afonso Henriques and Sancho I. He started his studies at the episcopal school of Lisbon Cathedral and later joined the University of Paris, although some historians claim that he was educated at Montpellier.
 Wherever he studied, he concentrated on medicine, theology, logic, physics, metaphysics, and Aristotle's dialectic.
 He is traditionally and usually identified with the medical author Peter of Spain, an important figure in the development of logic and pharmacology.
 Peter of Spain taught at the University of Siena in the 1240s and his Summulae Logicales was used as a university textbook on Aristotelian logic for the next three centuries.
 At the court in Lisbon, he was the councilor and spokesman for King Afonso III in church matters.
 Later, he became prior of Guimarães.

 He was Archdeacon of Vermoim (Vermuy) in the Archdiocese of Braga.
 He tried to become bishop of Lisbon but was defeated.
 Instead, he became the Master of the school of Lisbon.
 Peter became the physician of Pope Gregory X (1271-1276) early in his reign.
 In March 1273, he was elected Archbishop of Braga, but did not assume that post; instead, on 3 June 1273, Pope Gregory X created him Cardinal Bishop of Tusculum (Frascati).